Frequently Asked Questions

 Is the BTL program available to sex offenders?

 It is TDCJ policy* to not allow those convicted of sexual offenses to participate in our program along with general prison population inmates.
-However, we are now offering BTL in three Sex Offender Treatment Facilities (SOTFs), with plans to expand into a fourth SOTF in the near future. (*Other states and countries may have different policies regarding participation of sex offenders in our program.)
+However, we are now offering BTL in four Sex Offender Treatment Facilities (SOTFs), with plans to expand into more in the future. (*Other states and countries may have different policies regarding participation of sex offenders in our program.)

 Does BTL have non-discrimination, anti-harassment, and safeguarding policies?